rufquf2628/CS5204-Spring25/README.md

 We recommend understanding how the code that we gave you works.
 We provide the following files:

-- [`wserver.c`](https://github.com/remzi-arpacidusseau/ostep-projects/blob/master/concurrency-webserver/src/wserver.c): Contains `main()` for the web server and the basic serving loop.
+- [`wserver.c`](https://github.com/rufquf2628/CS5204-Spring25/blob/main/src/wserver.c): Contains `main()` for the web server and the basic serving loop.
-- [`request.c`](https://github.com/remzi-arpacidusseau/ostep-projects/blob/master/concurrency-webserver/src/request.c): Performs most of the work for handling requests in the basic web server.
+- [`request.c`](https://github.com/rufquf2628/CS5204-Spring25/blob/main/src/request.c): Performs most of the work for handling requests in the basic web server.
 Start at `request_handle()` and work through the logic from there.
-- [`io_helper.h`](https://github.com/remzi-arpacidusseau/ostep-projects/blob/master/concurrency-webserver/src/io_helper.h) and [`io_helper.c`](https://github.com/remzi-arpacidusseau/ostep-projects/blob/master/concurrency-webserver/src/io_helper.c): Contains wrapper functions for the system calls invoked by the basic web server and client.
+- [`io_helper.h`](https://github.com/rufquf2628/CS5204-Spring25/blob/main/src/io_helper.h) and [`io_helper.c`](https://github.com/rufquf2628/CS5204-Spring25/blob/main/src/io_helper.c): Contains wrapper functions for the system calls invoked by the basic web server and client.
 The convention is to add `_or_die` to an existing call to provide a version that either succeeds or exits.
 For example, the `open()` system call is used to open a file, but can fail for a number of reasons.
 The wrapper, `open_or_die()`, either successfully opens a file or exists upon failure.
-- [`wclient.c`](https://github.com/remzi-arpacidusseau/ostep-projects/blob/master/concurrency-webserver/src/wclient.c): Contains main() and the support routines for the very simple web client.
+- [`wclient.c`](https://github.com/rufquf2628/CS5204-Spring25/blob/main/src/wclient.c): Contains main() and the support routines for the very simple web client.
 To test your server, you may want to change this code so that it can send simultaneous requests to your server.
 By launching `wclient` multiple times, you can test how your server handles concurrent requests.
-- [`spin.c`](https://github.com/remzi-arpacidusseau/ostep-projects/blob/master/concurrency-webserver/src/spin.c): A simple CGI program.
-Basically, it spins for a fixed amount of time, which you may useful in testing various aspects of your server.
-- [`Makefile`](https://github.com/remzi-arpacidusseau/ostep-projects/blob/master/concurrency-webserver/src/Makefile): We also provide you with a sample Makefile that creates
+- [`Makefile`](https://github.com/rufquf2628/CS5204-Spring25/blob/main/src/Makefile): We also provide you with a sample Makefile that creates
-  `wserver`, `wclient`, and `spin.cgi`.
+  `wserver`, `wclient`.
 You can type make to create all of these programs.
 You can type make clean to remove the object files and the executables.
 You can type make server to create just the server program, etc. As you create new files, you will need to add them to the Makefile.